ahmetbayirli/projectGeelman/Readme.md

 * http://server:port/admincontroller/index for administration
 * If an admin tries the wrong password 3 times then he/she is blocked and you(superadmin) need to reset the cache
 * Just outside of the project folder, there will be automatically created folders.
-  ./data
-    - *.db files for db
+  - ./data/ *.db files for db
-  ./data/attachments
-    - uuid files for images.
+  - ./data/attachments/uuid files for images.

 * You can crontab and backup ./data folder to dropbox periodically.
 To return from the backup simply copy and past *.db files and attachments to necessary folders.
 * To optimize the DB size, you can re-use same images in different pages by noting the id of the image.